 - The chamois: Every type of bike short should have a chamois.
 The chamois is a bike short’s selling point.
 It provides a layer of shock absorption between you and your saddle.
 It’s designed to fit your saddle and your body like a glove.
 The chamois is gender-specific and shaped to fit the anatomy and specific saddle contact points of a male or female.
 Bike shorts are made of moisture-wicking lycra that keeps sweat and outdoor moisture out.
 Most other non-cycling short materials, like cotton, trap moisture, stretch, bunch, and cause chafing.
 For road cycling long distances, the best chamois are dense but not diaper-thick.

 - Leg and waist grippers: While riding, the last things you’d want are your short legs riding up or your waistline riding down.
-Beyond feeling irritating, bunched shorts create chafing that leads to painful saddle sores.
+Beyond feeling irritating, bunched shorts create chafing, leading to painful saddle sores.

 - Panels: Great bike shorts are constructed with lycra panels stitched together.
 Each additional panel is positioned to give you a closer and more comfortable custom-feeling fit.